Regal-Internet-Brothers/virtualos/README.md

 # virtualos
-An experimental (Unfinished) module for Monkey, meant to provide 'os' functionality through alternative means.
+An experimental (Unfinished) module for the [Monkey programming language](https://github.com/blitz-research/monkey), meant to provide an alternative implementation of '[os](https://github.com/blitz-research/monkey/tree/develop/modules/os)' for unsupported platforms.